 Complete miscarriage – Some women will bleed and may have pain, then it settles.
 An ultrasound will shows an empty womb cavity.

 Blighted ovum – Some women have no symptoms at all and the miscarriage is only diagnosed by the presence of an empty sac within the womb when they are given an ultrasound scan.

 Do I need to have had 3 miscarriages to see you?

 I’ve had tests done on the NHS.
 Can you use these results?

 I’m having IVF with another clinic.
 Can I see you alongside them?

-Mr Hassan Shehata MD FRCOG FRCPI is a UK based Consultant Obstetrician and Gynaecologist and a subspecialist in Maternal Medicine.
+Mr Hassan Shehata MBBS FRCOG FRCPI is a UK based Consultant Obstetrician and Gynaecologist and a subspecialist in Maternal Medicine.
 He is the head of department for women’s health at Epsom and St. Helier University Hospitals NHS Trust.